-Related Authority:

-District Court of Idaho General Order Nos.
-111 and 112

-D. Id.
+Related Authority: D. Id.
 L. Civ.
-R, 83.8
+R. 83.8

 WITNESS TESTIMONY AT HEARINGS ON CONTESTED MATTERS

 If a party intends to present evidence through witnesses at a hearing on a contested matter, such party shall so indicate on the initial or responsive pleadings or, alternatively, shall so indicate in a separate notice filed with the court and served on opposing parties not later than seven (7) days prior to such hearing.